Richard Price: "Club of Honest Whigs"

 The group that Benjamin Franklin christened the "Club of Honest Whigs" was an informal dining group around John Canton.
 It met originally in St Paul's Churchyard, at the London Coffee House; in 1771 it moved to Ludgate Hill.
 Price and Sir John Pringle were members, as were Priestley and Benjamin Vaughan.

 Visitors

-At home, or at his church itself, Price was visited by Franklin, Thomas Jefferson, and Thomas Paine; other American politicians such as Ambassador John Adams, who later became the second president of the United States, and his wife Abigail; and British politicians such as Lord Lyttleton, Earl Stanhope (known as "Citizen Stanhope"), and William Pitt the Elder.
+Price was visited by Franklin, Thomas Jefferson, and Thomas Paine; other American politicians such as John Adams, who later became the second president of the United States, and his wife Abigail; and British politicians such as Lord Lyttleton, Lord Stanhope (known as "Citizen Stanhope"), and William Pitt the Elder.
 He knew also the philosophers David Hume and Adam Smith.
 Among activists, the prison reformer John Howard counted Price as a close friend; also there were John Horne Tooke, and John and Ann Jebb.

 Theologians

 Others acknowledged their debt to Price, such as the Unitarian theologians William Ellery Channing and Theophilus Lindsey.
 When Lindsey resigned his living and moved to London to create an avowedly Unitarian congregation Price played a role in finding and securing the premises for what became Essex Street Chapel.
 At the end of the 1770s Price and Lindsey were concerned about the contraction of dissent, at least in the London area.
 With Andrew Kippis and others, they established the Society for Promoting Knowledge of the Scriptures in 1783.

 Price and Priestley took diverging views on morals and metaphysics.
 In 1778 appeared a published correspondence, A Free Discussion on the Doctrines of Materialism and Philosophical Necessity.
 Price maintained, in opposition to Priestley, the free agency of man and the unity and immateriality of the human soul.
 Price's opinions were Arian, Priestley's were Socinian.